astraut-solutions/easy-risk-register/README.md

 ## Integrated Diagrams in Documentation

-The Easy Risk Register documentation includes integrated PlantUML and Mermaid diagrams directly within markdown files.
-This approach ensures diagrams remain version-controlled with the codebase and are always synchronized with documentation content.
+The Easy Risk Register documentation includes Mermaid diagrams directly within markdown files so they render on GitHub while remaining version-controlled with the codebase.
 You'll find:

 - Architecture diagrams showing system components and data flows
 - Component architecture with visual hierarchy